Watertown Proudly Welcomes & Supports Immigrants!

 I am honored to serve as the City Councilor for District A.

-Shivani Shah (she/her)
+Shivani Sharma (she/her)

 I've been a resident of Watertown for the past 12 years and began working for the community in 2017 while I was a student at Watertown Middle School.
 My early involvement included conducting Kingian Trainings across the community and helping organize events like the anti-gun violence march and the MLK Vigil.